serverless/blog/posts/2016-12-20-serverless-wordpress-hosting-with-shifter.md

 ![How the console architecture look like](https://s3.amazonaws.com/shifter-serverless-blog/dashboard.png "How the console architecture look like")

 We chose to set up the console architecture with the Serverless Framework.
 It's a Single-Page Application.
-Here are some highights:
+Here are some highlights:

 - HTML, CSS, Javascript files are hosted on S3
 - User registration data is stored with Cognito User Pool